Hopefully we’ve answered your questions below but if not, please contact us.

 If I have been rejected from a past year of Art21 Educators, can I apply again?
 Can I receive feedback on my application in order to make improvements?

 Yes, you may apply to Art21 Educators if you were not selected in a previous year.
 Due to the number of applicants, we are unable to provide individual feedback to previous or current applicants.

 What is the difference between the Art21 Educators program and the Summer Institute?

 Art21 Educators is a year-long commitment that kicks off with the Summer Institute.
 Traditionally, the Summer Institute is an intensive week of workshops, studio visits, guest presentations, and curriculum planning in New York City.
 The program continues during the academic year with monthly webinar forums, in addition to opportunities to engage via social media platforms throughout the year.
 Over these months, participants complete Art21 assignments and use Art21 principles to write, plan, and implement new curriculum in their classrooms.
 They document and share their work using video, photography, and writing.
 Throughout this time cohort peers and Art21 Education staff provide feedback on all submissions and are available for general guidance and support.

 I am a graduate student in art education and would like to observe the Summer Institute as part of my research.
 Would this be possible?

 We are happy to provide educational resources and information regarding the program, but we are unable to accommodate requests to observe the program due to the intimate nature of the institute and the community of participants.

 Art21 offers limited scholarships to teachers who would not otherwise be able to attend the annual Summer Institute.
-Scholarship awards include NYU housing for the week at no cost to the awardee and a travel stipend of $500 to cover the cost of getting to and around New York City.
+Scholarship awardees will receive housing booked by Art21 for the week at no cost to the awardee and a travel stipend of $500 to cover the cost of getting to and around New York City.
 Art21 scholarships do not cover food or entertainment costs.